Minnaminuginum Minnukettu: Story

 Jayan feared that this marriage proposal was a plan by Radhika to avenge for what he has done.
 Radhika assures Jayan that she has forgotten their past issues and genuinely wants to continue with this marriage as her father wishes it.
 Radhika wins Jayan's trust and the duo gets married.
 After marriage, Radhika confesses that she was tricking him into a marriage as she wants to avenge for his deeds.
 Radhika tortures him in all possible ways, but the couple hides it in front of their families.
 Jayan, though he wanted to get rid of Radhika, eventually realises that he had actually fallen for Radhika amidst their cat fights.
-When Jayan's childhood friend Pinky (Heera Rajagopal) comes, Jayan's closeness with Pinky makes Radhika jealous.
+When Jayan's childhood friend Pinky comes, Jayan's closeness with Pinky makes Radhika jealous.
 Forced by her aunt, Radhika lies that she is pregnant.
 This angers Jayan and he reveals the truth to their families.
 Eventually, Radhika leaves his house feeling guilty for hurting their families in the process of her revenge.
 Jayan declares that he is going to live with Pinky, which shocks everyone, and his family strongly protests.
 Jayan and Pinky decide to move on in their life and plan to shift to Mumbai.
 Unni informs this to Radhika.
 Before Jayan and Pinky leave to Mumbai, Radhika comes and apologises to everyone.
 Being a motherless child, she never had anyone to teach right and wrong in life, Radhika also confess that she has fallen for Jayan and because of which she will not stop him as she wanted him to be genuinely happy.
 Pinky reveals to everyone that all this was a drama played by Jayan, Unni and herself as they wanted Radhika to realise her love for Jayan.
 Even the tickets to Mumbai were in the names of Radhika and Jayan.